7 courses offered in the Faculty of English

 From the Department of Anglo-Saxon, Norse and Celtic

-The ASNC PhD is a research degree, examined, usually after three years of research, by a thesis of up to 80,000 words.
-The Department can offer doctoral supervision on topics in a variety of early medieval languages and literatures, in the history of a comparable range of geographical areas, as well as in palaeography.
+This research degree is usually examined after three years of research by a thesis of up to 80,000 words.
+The department can offer doctoral supervision on topics in a variety of early medieval languages and literatures, in the history of a comparable range of geographical areas, and palaeography.

 From the Department of Anglo-Saxon, Norse and Celtic

-This unique programme allows students to achieve an understanding of early Insular culture as a whole, while also specialising in aspects of particular interest.
-Although 50 per cent of the overall assessment is an independently researched dissertation, formal teaching is offered in the form of weekly text seminars.
+This unique programme allows students to achieve an understanding of early Insular culture as a whole while also specialising in aspects of particular interest.
+Although 50% of the overall assessment is an independently researched dissertation, formal teaching is offered in the form of weekly text seminars.

-Students also follow two undergraduate courses of their choice, in order to acquire or enhance disciplines appropriate to their individual research subject (eg history, palaeography, languages, philology, textual criticism).
-In addition, there will be regular meetings with the MPhil supervisor allocated to each student.
+Students also follow two undergraduate courses of their choice, in order to acquire or enhance disciplines appropriate to their individual research subject (e.g., history, palaeography, languages, philology, textual criticism).
+In addition, each student will have regular meetings with the allocated MPhil supervisor.